learn-co-curriculum/phase-3-active-record-associations-one-to-many/README.md

 - ask a game about its reviews
 - ask a review about its game

-Here's what our Entity Relationship Diagram looks like:
+Here's what our Entity Relationship Diagram (ERD) looks like:

 ![Game Reviews ERD](https://curriculum-content.s3.amazonaws.com/phase-3/active-record-associations-one-to-many/games-reviews-erd.png)